Frequently Asked Questions

-If you are unable to sign up online or via the DMV, you may sign a donor card to indicate your wishes.
-However, you should share your decision with your next of kin or health care proxy in case the donor card is not available at the time you become a candidate to actually donate.
+If you are unable to sign up online or via the DMV, you may sign up via paper registration at one of our local health fairs and/or Donate Life D.C. events.
+We encourage you to share your decision with your next of kin or health care proxy.

 Who is responsible for administering the registry?

 The Donate Life Washington, D.C. registry is authorized by the District of Columbia (pursuant to the Organ and Tissue Donor Registry Act of 2006) and operated by Washington Regional Transplant Community, this area’s federally-designated, non-profit organ procurement organization (OPO) that serves the District under authorization from the U.S. Department of Heath & Human Services and the Centers for Medicare and Medicaid Services (CMS).